-Under special circumstances only, a student may be allowed to register for a DU course as a directed study, in the event that the course is not offered during the quarter in which it must be taken.
+Under special circumstances only, a student may be allowed to register for a DU course as a directed study in the event that the course is not offered during the quarter in which it must be taken.
 Students pursuing a course as directed study must follow the syllabus for the catalog course to the extent that the individualized study format permits.
 For more information about directed studies, please contact the GSSW Registrar.
 Directed studies require the same approvals as independent study, and may be denied at the discretion of the Associate Dean for Doctoral Education.
-Courses taken as directed study will not be counted towards the 8 credit hour limitation on independent study.
+Courses taken as directed study will not be counted towards the 8-credit hour limitation on independent study as they are counted as required coursework.